Zena El Khalil – An artist and a writer

 – The Israeli army is good with patterns.
 They are mechanical and precise like clockwork.
 They bombed us every night.
 They bombed the South of the city.
 They bombed bridges and highways.
 Last night they hit the airport again.
 I wondered if there is anything left there to hit.

-– It is right to make love when other are dying.
+– It is right to make love when others are dying.
 It is right to make love when children are being killed by bombs.

 – “Fuck it, I’m not letting my whole summer go to waste.
 Like radiotherapy isn’t stressful enough- if the summer passes by without us going to the beach at least once, I’ll join Hezbollah and start fighting back”.